 Before applying, applicants should understand and meet the admission requirements.

 The RECO Registrar has the authority to grant an exemption for a course(s), exam(s), or simulation session(s) in the Real Estate Salesperson Program based on an educational equivalency.
-If a learner believes their educational background and/or work experience is equivalent to any program component, the learner may apply to RECO for an Educational Equivalency Assessment.
+If a learner believes their educational background is equivalent to any program component, the learner may apply to RECO for an Education Equivalency Assessment (EEA).

 For more information about the Education Equivalency Assessment (EEA) process visit RECO.